SamsungDS/vmctl/README.md

 cloud-init seed image:

     $ ./contrib/generate-cloud-config-seed.sh ~/.ssh/id_rsa.pub

+If the image is running freebsd, use the script with `-freebsd` suffix:

+    $ ./contrib/generate-cloud-config-seed-freebsd.sh ~/.ssh/id_rsa.pub

 This will generate a simple cloud-init seed image that will set up the image with a default `vmuser` account that can be logged into using the given public